dcohen-dalton/csx/docs/_sources/assignments/3-projectile/projectile.rst.txt

     :width: 90 %
     :align: center

-    The red particle has no air reResults will depend on the air/water pressure you chose and the mass and radius of the particles.
+    The red particle has no air pressure and the green one has air pressure.
+Results will depend on the air/water pressure you chose and the mass and radius of the particles.

 3. ProjectileApp (2D movement)